Biblical Magi: Spanish and Hispanic customs

-In most of these countries, children cut grass or greenery on January 5 and put it in a box under their bed or besides the christmas tree for the Kings' camels.
-Children receive gifts on January 6, which is called Día de Reyes, and is traditionally the day in which the Magi arrived bearing gifts for the Christ child.
-Christmas starts in December and ends in January after Epiphany, although in Puerto Rico there are eight more days of celebration (las octavitas).

-In 2009 a campaign started in Spain over the fact that Balthazar is commonly played by a white person in blackface.

 Central Europe

-A tradition in Poland, the Czech Republic, Slovakia, Slovenia, and German-speaking Catholic areas is the writing of the three kings' initials (C+M+B, C M B, G+M+B, K+M+B, in those areas where Caspar is spelled Kaspar or Gašper) above the main door of Catholic homes in chalk.
+A tradition in Poland, the Czech Republic, Slovakia, Slovenia, and German-speaking Catholic areas is the writing of the three kings' initials above the main door of Catholic homes in chalk.
+The traditional rite of blessing of chalk attests to this by the prayer:

+"Bless, + O Lord God, this creature, chalk, and let it be a help to mankind.
+Grant that those who will use it with faith in your most holy name, and with it inscribe on the doors of their homes the names of your saints, Casper, Melchior, and Baltassar, may through their merits and intercession enjoy health in body and protection of soul; through Christ our Lord."

 This is a new year's blessing for the occupants and the initials also are believed to also stand for "Christus mansionem benedicat" ("May/Let Christ Bless This House").
 Depending on the city or town, this will be happen sometime between Christmas and the Epiphany, with most municipalities celebrating closer to the Epiphany.
 Also in Catholic parts of the German-speaking world, these markings are made by the Sternsinger (literally, "star singers") – a group of children dressed up as the magi.
 The Sternsinger carry a star representing the one followed by the biblical magi and sing Christmas carols as they go door to door, such as "Stern über Bethlehem".
 After singing, the children write the three kings' initials on the door frame in exchange for charitable donations.
 Each year, German and Austrian dioceses pick one charity towards which all Sternsinger donations nationwide will be contributed.

 Traditionally, one child in the Sternsinger group is said to represent Baltasar from Africa and so, that child typically wears blackface makeup.
 Many Germans do not consider this to be racist because it is not intended to be a negative portrayal of a black person, but rather, a "realistic" or "traditional" portrayal of one.
 The dialogue surrounding the politics of traditions involving blackface is not as developed as in Spain or the Netherlands.
 In the past, photographs of German politicians together with children in blackface have caused a stir in English-language press.
 Moreover, Afro-Germans have written that this use of blackface is a missed opportunity to be truly inclusive of Afro-Germans in German-speaking communities and contribute to the equation of "blackness" with "foreignness" and "otherness" in German culture.

-In 2010 the day of Epiphany, January 6, was made a holiday in Poland and thus a pre-war tradition was revived.
+In 2010, Epiphany was made a holiday in Poland, thus reviving a pre-World War II tradition.
 Since 2011, celebrations with biblical costuming have taken place throughout the country.
 For example, in Warsaw there are processions from Plac Zamkowy down Krakowskie Przedmieście to Plac Piłsudskiego.